azomshahriar/task-manager/README.md

 Dependency of this project:
 - Java 11
-- MySql Server
+- MySQL DB Server
-- Spring boot 2.5
+- Spring boot 2.5.4
-- maven
+- Maven

 This is a demo of
     - basic Spring boot project